ldc-developers/ldc/packaging/README.txt

 installation it can find.
 You can set the LDC_VSDIR environment variable to select a specific version, e.g., 'C:\Program Files (x86)\Microsoft Visual Studio\2019\Community'.
-The MSVC toolchain setup is skipped if LDC is run inside a 'VS Native/Cross Tools Command Prompt' (more precisely, if the VSINSTALLDIR environment variable is set).
-You can set the LDC_VSDIR_FORCE environment variable (to some non-empty value) to enforce setting up the MSVC toolchain.
+MSVC toolchain detection and setup is skipped if LDC is run inside a 'VS Native/Cross Tools Command Prompt' (more precisely, if the VSINSTALLDIR environment variable is set).

 If you don't have a Visual C++ installation, LDC falls back to LLD (the LLVM linker) and the bundled WinSDK & Visual C++ runtime (import) libraries based on